leanderseige/eurorackdiy/README.md

 Wood: Spruce, 18mm; horizontal: two pieces 722mm x 200mm and vertical: two pieces 310mm x 200mm (slightly higher than required for "feets" on the left and on the right side)

-It was the first time that I oiled wood with special wood oil (https://amzn.to/3VLArCw).
-And this went really well.
-The oil has no smell at all, so I could do it comfortably inside without annoying anyone.
+It was the first time I oiled wood with special wood oil (https://amzn.to/3VLArCw).
+And it went really well.
+The oil has no smell at all, so I could do it comfortably indoors without annoying anyone.

 I ordered four rails of 142HP (722mm) width from Modular Synth Lab (Haarlem/NL) incl. threaded strips (no loose nuts).
-The rails seem to comply with the common rail profile (19" Trägerprofil) from Gie-Tec, which unfortunately can't be aligned with a flat surface because it will tilt.
+The rails seem to comply with the common rail profile (19" Trägerprofil, https://gie-tec.de/product/19-mounting-profile2/?lang=en) from Gie-Tec, which unfortunately can't be aligned with a flat surface because it will tilt.
 Therefore I designed small supporting elements and printed them with my 3D printer.
 Find them in the 3D models folder as file [railsupports.stl](3dmodels/railsupports.stl).
 I used them in order to align the rails to the surfaces of the case and I glued two of them together in order to keep the two rails in the middle of the case perfectky aligned to each other.

 <img src="photos/railsupports1.jpg" width="400"><img src="photos/railsupports2.jpg" width="400">